 MercyCare is facilitating a free, 10-week Youth Peer Pathways course for people aged 18 to 25 years across Perth.

-The course starts in May and is designed for young people with lived experience of issues such as homelessness, substance abuse, mental health challenges, grief, loss, chronic illness and becoming a carer.
+The workshop is designed for young people with lived experience of issues such as homelessness, substance abuse, mental health challenges, grief, loss, chronic illness and becoming a carer.